workingmirror/blog/content/2017/05/2017-05-15-king-arthur-legend-of-the-sword-review.md

 If only it could be said that the movie also looks good because that is unfortunately not the case for much of it.
 Most of the film looks like your standard fantasy fare with significant financial backing.
 Bland, drab, dark, and unmotivated.
 There's nothing unique or interesting that happens visually until Ritchie turns Arthur into a superhero, at which point he makes Zack Snyder's *300* flair look like amateur hour.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/king-arthur-legend-of-the-sword-3.jpg "King Arthur: Legend of the Sword" "King Arthur: Legend of the Sword" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/king-arthur-legend-of-the-sword-3.jpg "King Arthur: Legend of the Sword" "King Arthur: Legend of the Sword" %}

 Even then, the single biggest advantage towards the pornographically slow motion of those action sequences (read: digestibility) is lost.
 With quick cuts and impossible camera moves among the purely digital actors, it's hard to keep track of anything but the ground.
 It's a whirling dervish for all the wrong reasons.